ChalmersGU-data-structure-courses/dsabook/src/A05-comparing.md

 the `.compareTo()` method for defining the exact process by which two objects are compared; or the overloaded methods `__eq__`, `__lt__`, etc, used by Python).
-But many languages like Processing and JavaScript do not.
+But many languages do not, such as C and Javascript.

 But what if the programmer wants to sort the record now using one field as the key, and later using another